labnol/youtubemovies/readme.md

 ## Reddit Movies

-This is a list of YouTube movies currently available on the /r/fullmoviesonyoutube subreddit.
+This is a complete list of YouTube movies that have been submitted to the /r/fullmoviesonyoutube subreddit.
 The data was fetched with [Google Apps Script](http://ctrlq.org/code/19600-reddit-scraper-script) using the Reddit API.

+The list is sorted by the year of release.

 * [L'Inferno Giuseppe de Liguoro (1911)](http://youtu.be/bo4T3GUL9I0)
 * [Dante's Inferno (1911)](http://youtu.be/iS4We4MDheg)